DigitalState/Demo/resource/fixtures/authentication/README.md

         enabled: true
 ```

-### Asset Entity
+### Registration Entity

-An asset is a tangible documents issued by the government.
-For example: a deed to a land, a library card, a drivers license.
+A registration represents the submission data during user registration.

 The properties are:

-- uuid: The asset uuid.
+- uuid: The registration uuid.
-- owner: The owner of the asset.
+- owner: The owner of the registration.
-- owner_uuid: The owner uuid of the asset.
+- owner_uuid: The owner uuid of the registration.
+- username: The username.
-- identity: The identity the asset is created for.
+- password: The password.
-- identity_uuid: The identity uuid the asset is created for.
-- title: The title of the asset.
-This field is translatable.
+- data: The data of the registration.
+Typically contains first name, last name, various opt-ints and other registration related fields.

 For example, a drivers license created for Morgan owned by a BusinessUnit:

 ```
 items:
     -
-        uuid: 238fecd9-3911-4593-a5a5-b3f693248283
+        uuid: adca2b8a-b060-42f0-a1b7-69387633f375
         owner: BusinessUnit
         owner_uuid: a9d68bf7-5000-49fe-8b00-33dde235b327 # Backoffice
-        identity: Individual
+        username: morgan@individual.ds
+        password: 12345678
+        data:
-        identity_uuid: d0daa7e4-07d1-47e6-93f2-0629adaa3b49 # Morgan
+            first_name: Morgan
-        title:
-            fr: Permis
-            en: Permit
+            last_name: Cole
+            newsletter: true
 ```